 How to avoid overtraining – the best tips

-There is an old rule that says nothing comes from nothing.
-Especially in sports and fitness training, this rule is definitely true.
-But those who always push their limits or even exceed their borders do themselves no favor.
-But if you know what is going on in your organism during training, you can avoid overtraining.
+Anyone who knows a little about fitness training knows: It takes certain stimuli to trigger the desired effects in the body.
+But those who constantly push their limits or even exceed their borders do themselves no favor.
+But if you know what is going on in your body during training, you can avoid overtraining.

 Overtraining and the theory of supercompensation

-At first, it sounds paradoxical: If you want to improve your fitness and your performance, you have to weaken yourself systematically.
-But a closer look in your body shows what that meant.
+At first, it sounds paradoxical: If you want to improve your fitness and performance, you must systematically weaken yourself.
+But a closer look at your body shows what that meant.
 After every workout, something happens with your body, what experts call supercompensation.
-This supercompensation plays an important role in connection with overtraining.
+Moreover, this supercompensation plays a vital role in connection with overtraining.

 - Due to sufficiently intensive training, it comes to a deliberate disturbance of your biological balance.
-Proteins play an important role in this process.
+Proteins play an essential role in this process.

 - The body gets tired and the athletic performance decreases during the training.